Seven Most Common AC Problems and How to Fix Them

-If your air conditioner has frozen, shut it off and let the ice melt.
-This will sometimes take up to 24 hours, but you can speed up the process by switching settings to “fan only.”
-This should blow warm air on the coils without going through a cooling cycle.
+If your air conditioner is frozen, turn it off and let the ice melt.
+This could take up to 24 hours, but you can accelerate the process by switching settings to “fan only.”
+This should blow warm air across the coils without beginning a cooling cycle.

-It’s smart to examine your air filter first.
+It’s recommended to check the air filter first.
 If you can’t see light through it, replace it.
-The other problems, such as dirty coils, a clogged drain line or refrigerant leaks, will need professional help.
+The other issues, including dirty coils, a clogged drain line or refrigerant leaks, will need professional assistance.

 4. Refrigerant Leak

-Your air conditioning system uses refrigerant to transfer heat.
-When it doesn’t have enough refrigerant, you may notice you’re getting a lot of hot air.
-Here are a couple signs you’re confronting a leak:
+Your air conditioner needs refrigerant to relocate heat.
+When it doesn’t have sufficient refrigerant, you could notice you’re getting a lot of hot air.
+Here are a couple signs you’re dealing with a leak: